 Help with e-filing.
 If you have questions about how to register or use BSO, call 800-772-6270 (toll free) to speak with an employer reporting technician at the SSA.
-The hours of operation are Monday through Friday from 7:00 a.m. to 7:00 p.m.
+The hours of operation are Monday through Friday from 7:00 a.m. to 5:30 p.m.
 Eastern time.
 If you experience problems using any of the services within BSO, call 888-772-2970 (toll free) to speak with a systems operator in technical support at the SSA.
-To speak with the SSA's Employer Services Liaison Officer (ESLO) for the U.S. Virgin Islands, call 212-264-4402 (not a toll-free number).
+To speak with the SSA's Employer Services Liaison Officer (ESLO) for the U.S. Virgin Islands, call 212-264-3455 (not a toll-free number).
 For Guam, the Commonwealth of the Northern Mariana Islands, or American Samoa, call 510-970-8247 (not a toll-free number).
 For all other employers, contact the ESLO that services your region.
-For a complete telephone listing, visit the SSA's Employer W-2 Filing Instructions & Information website at SSA.gov/employer/ wage\reporting\specialists.htm.
+For a complete telephone listing, visit the SSA's Employer W-2 Filing Instructions &

+Information website at SSA.gov/employer/ wage reporting specialists.htm.

 Information reporting customer service site.
 The IRS operates a centralized customer service site to answer questions about reporting on Forms W-2, W-3, 1099, and other information returns.
-If you have questions about reporting on these forms, call 866-455-7438 (toll free).
+If you have questions about reporting on these forms, call the Technical Services Operation (TSO) toll free at 866-455-7438 or 304-263-8700 (not toll free).
+Deaf or hard-of-hearing customers may call any of our toll-free numbers using their choice of relay service.